All You Need To Know About Excavator Nomenclature

 First, EC Stands for Excavator Crawler.

-Second, the number 210 specify the Machine weight.
+Second, the number 210 specifies the Machine weight.
 Machine weight describes the weight of the excavator.
-In turn, this weight includes the fuel tank, oil, water, an operator, and a standard bucket at maximum loaded weight.
+In turn, this weight includes the fuel tank, oil, water, an operator, and a standard bucket at the maximum loaded weight.

-Therefore, 210 represent the weight of the Volvo excavator as 21 Tonne.
+Therefore, 210 represents the weight of the Volvo excavator as 21 tonnes.

 What does LC stand for?